Communication and Presentation Methods: resources to help students excel

 - Freehand Sketching Techniques: including ‘crating’ and other rapid rending methods;

-- Rendering Techniques: including graphite pencil, coloured pencil, marker pen, watercolour, ink pen, mixed media, and digital rendering;
+- Enhancement and Rendering Techniques: including adding shows, rendering using graphite pencil, coloured pencil, marker pen, watercolour, ink pen, mixed media, and digital rendering;

 - Graphic Symbols, Conventions, and Charts: an understanding of common ways of presenting graphical data, including flow charts, Gantt charts, and bar charts, as well as familiarity with recycling symbols.
 AS/A2 students must also have a familiarity with electronic symbols.